Affiliate links on Android Authority may earn us a commission. Learn more.

 Controls your Smart home

 Likewise, the Pixel Watch features built-in Google Home integration for controlling all your smart devices.
-Though the app isn’t yet fully developed, it’s easy to see the potential of having seamless control from your wrist.
+It’s easy to see the potential of having seamless control from your wrist.
 To that end, we imagine Google integration in general will continue to beef up the Wear OS platform and improve the Pixel Watch further.
 While the Apple Watch also features a Home app, it is not natively compatible with as many devices as Google Home.

 Keeps data a swipe away